intentor/adic/README.md

 Exemplifies the use of a factory to create and position cubes as a matrix.

+### 8. Unity Events

+Exemplifies the use of Unity events on regular classes.

 ## <a id="changelog"></a>Changelog

 Please see [CHANGELOG.txt](src/Assets/Adic/CHANGELOG.txt).